pats-drones/pats_api_example/README.md

 #### Request body c video

 The request body can be found below.
 The `section_id` and the `detection_uid` are used to uniquely identify the detection.
-The `section_id` represents the section where the pats-c sensor that made the detection is located, and the `detection_uid` is the unique id of the detection made. `raw_stereo` is a boolean flag that can be used to request the raw stereo from the detection.
+The `section_id` represents the section where the pats-c sensor that made the detection is located, and the `detection_uid` is the unique id of the detection made. `raw_stereo` (**OPTIONAL**, defaults to "0"), is a boolean flag that can be used to request the raw stereo from the detection.
 Even though it is a boolean flag, it should be a string that is either "0", or "1".
 Here 1 is True, and 0 corresponds to False.

 ```JSON
 {